simojenki/bonob/README.md

 BONOB_PORT | 4534 | Default http port for bonob to listen on
 BONOB_URL | http://$(hostname):4534 | URL (including path) for bonob so that sonos devices can communicate. **This must be either the public IP or DNS entry of the bonob instance so that the sonos devices can communicate with it.**
 BONOB_SECRET | bonob | secret used for encrypting credentials
-BONOB_SONOS_AUTO_REGISTER | true | Whether or not to try and auto-register on startup BONOB_SONOS_DEVICE_DISCOVERY | true | whether or not sonos device discovery should be enabled BONOB_SONOS_SEED_HOST | undefined | sonos device seed host for discovery, or ommitted for for auto-discovery BONOB_SONOS_SERVICE_NAME | bonob | service name for sonos
+BONOB_SONOS_AUTO_REGISTER | false | Whether or not to try and auto-register on startup BONOB_SONOS_DEVICE_DISCOVERY | true | whether or not sonos device discovery should be enabled BONOB_SONOS_SEED_HOST | undefined | sonos device seed host for discovery, or ommitted for for auto-discovery BONOB_SONOS_SERVICE_NAME | bonob | service name for sonos